garylirocks/quickrefs/azure-storage.markdown

 - Accessed over SMB/CIFS protocol
 - Multiple VMs can share the same files with both read and write access
-- Can be used to replace your on-prem NAS devices of file servers
+- Can be used to replace your on-prem NAS devices or file servers

 Common scenarios: